Gas boiler ban scrapped as government says they 'will not force anyone to rip out a working boiler'

 Will my energy bills go up?

-The Heat and Buildings Strategy has proposed shifting levies from electricity to gas in order to reduce the running costs of heat pumps.
+The Warm Homes Plan has proposed shifting levies from electricity to gas in order to reduce the running costs of heat pumps.
 How this will operate is unclear, however, it does mean that energy price rises could continue.

 Heat pumps are are three to four times more efficient than traditional boilers, according to the Energy Saving Trust, and a standard air source heat pump installed in an average-sized, four-bedroom detached house would be between £395 and £425 cheaper to run a year than an old “G-rated” gas boiler.